 Cancer / Tumor Biology

-Hypoxia’s role in cancer cell phenotype is leading researchers to simulate the hypoxic cancer microenvironment in cell-based experiments to gain better understanding of tumors.
+To understand hypoxia’s role in cancer cell phenotype, researchers use hypoxia in cell-based experiments to simulate the cancer microenvironment.
 Physiologically relevant oxygen environments improve the predictive capacity of cell-based assays.
-Cancer scientists Insert hypoxia chambers into existing CO2 incubators as an economical method to perform low oxygen (hypoxic) cell cultures.
+Cancer scientists insert hypoxia chambers into existing CO2 incubators to economically perform low oxygen (hypoxic) experiments without purchasing new incubators.

-BioSpherix Ltd provides hypoxia chambers and hypoxia workstations designed to help cancer researchers increase both the reproducibility of experiments and the relevance of their work.
-The hypoxic chamber, ProOx C21 & C-Chamber is a subchamber system that allows researchers to add control of specific O2 levels within existing cell incubators.
-Add two or more ProOx C21 & C-Chamber hypoxia chambers to provide simultaneous control at multiple oxygen levels over the full range of pathophysiologic values.
+BioSpherix Ltd provides hypoxia chambers and hypoxia workstations designed to help cancer scientists increase both the reproducibility of experiments and the relevance of their data.
+The hypoxic subchamber system ProOx C21 & C-Chamber upgrades existing CO2 incubators with control of specific O2 levels.
+Add two or more ProOx C21 & C-Chamber hypoxia chambers to provide simultaneous control at multiple oxygen levels over the full range of pathophysiologic oxygen.

 The Xvivo System from BioSpherix Ltd is a hypoxia workstation that combines one or more O2 incubators with attachable closed hoods.
 This provides non-varying hypoxic conditions during the entire cell experiment.
 The Xvivo System may be outfitted with multiple O2 incubators so investigators can perform experiments at different O2 tensions at the same time.
 The Xvivo System’s modular hypoxia hoods are connected to the incubator chamber(s) to permit cell handling and cell analysis under the same conditions found in the incubator.